SCIENCE CLASSES

 Class Meetings: TBD (check the TTC website for specific dates)

-Weekly time investment: 7-8 hours (reading, homework, writing lab reports, preparing for tests, etc.)
+Weekly time investment: 7-8 hours (reading, homework, preparing for tests, etc.)

 What I will provide for you/your student: